ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 $$
 .

-Decision tree we've discussed so far is called CART(Classification And Regression Tree), which has characteristics such as:
+Decision tree we've discussed so far is called CART(Classification And Regression Tree), which has following characteristics:

 - Robust to scale of features

 - Robust to outliers and missing values

 - Any data type is possible

 - Easy to deal with categorical features; no need for dummification

 - Easy to interpret

 - Computation is fast

   - Only store data of terminal nodes